-A site of 1.06 acres on Lark Hill, Farnworth, formerly Albion Mill, and more recently home to an engine maintenance business and a blinds manufacturer.
+A site of 1.06 acres on Lark Hill, Farnworth, formerly Albion Mill, and latterly home to an engine maintenance business and a blinds manufacturer.

 image courtesy of Google

-After establishing that local historic mining would have no impact on development, remediation consisted of Asbestos removal, demolition of mill buildings and chimney, re-levelling of the site and sign-off from consultants, Tier UK and the Bolton Environmental Health Officer.
+After establishing that local historic mining would have no impact on development, remediation was undertaken, consisting of Asbestos removal, demolition of mill buildings & chimney, remediation of the soils and re-levelling of the site, and sign-off from consultants, Tier UK and the Bolton Environmental Health Officer.

 Split into three parcels, the first phase was completed in 2015 for H B Villages Limited.
 This 16-apartment block is for the modern concept of assisted living – a new environment to help partially disabled people live independently, and close to local facilities.